 - The physicist and mathematician Roger Penrose, who works in the field of the general theory of relativity and quantum theory, proves the impossibility of unfolding human intelligence into algorithms.
 Behind all these arguments is the “obviousness” of the assumption that “a mind endowed with consciousness simply cannot work like a computer, despite the algorithmic nature of many components of our mental activity.”

 - Sphere of application.
 About the spheres of application of artificial intelligence, Ignacy Belda argues: “Artificial intelligence gradually entered our lives.
-Sooner or later, the day will come when there will be systems with the same level of creativity, sensation and emotional intelligence as a person.
+Sooner or later, the day will come when there will be systems with the same level of creativity, sensation, and emotional intelligence as a person.
 On the day when this happens, we will understand that we are not alone.”
 The classic textbook for artificial intelligence in the United States was the work of well-known computer scientists Stewart Russell and Peter Norvig “Artificial Intelligence: A Modern Approach,” in which artificial intelligence is defined as “the science of agents who receive results from their environment-related actions

 State What Make AI Project Successful

 Traditionally, an indicator of overall success in the development of artificial intelligence systems is considered to be the ability to externally model typical human functions, qualities, and properties, thereby surpassing a person in typical human activities.
-Manifestations and “self-realization” of the developed samples are perceived through the prism of the human factor and the so-called “effect of AI” (meaninglessness and “depsihologization” of activity), which is a latent, but nonetheless global problem in this sphere.
+Manifestations and “self-realization” of the developed samples are perceived through the prism of the human factor and the so-called “effect of AI” (meaninglessness and “demythologization” of activity), which is a latent, but nonetheless global problem in this sphere.

 The problem is particularly relevant due to the lack of criteria for interpreting and “understanding” what we have as the results of activities in the field of developing artificial intelligence.
-Namely, a purely algorithmic mechanism lacking the capacity for understanding, or a psycho-machine with the potential for the emergence of proto-mental qualities, that is, the makings of the psyche and, perhaps, intelligence.
+Namely, a purely algorithmic mechanism lacking the capacity for understanding, or a psycho-machine with the potential for the emergence of proto-metal qualities, that is, the makings of the psyche and, perhaps, intelligence.
 Despite the terminological features of the very concept of “artificial intelligence,” in the world scientific community, it is considered that the presence of consciousness, and not of intelligence, will become a necessary and sufficient basis for recognizing a machine reasonable.

 Offer Not Trivial Solutions

 In contrast to the development of logo-machines, offer a more creative idea: the formation of a psycho-machine.
-The purpose of the psycho-machine is not to replace a person in complex, unpleasant or non-odd activities or to compete with a person in intellectual or logical tasks.
+The purpose of the psycho-machine is not to replace a person in complex, unpleasant, or non-odd activities or to compete with a person in intellectual or logical tasks.
 For this machine, it is not at all necessary to demonstrate intellectual or mental indicators, but instead having an extensive structured and well-written base of the corresponding algorithms, which will allow it to quite successfully cope with activities that are beyond the power of a person due to the human factor.
 The idea of the psycho-machine is much more ambitious, and even spiritual and specifically existential in its own way.

 In essence, we are talking about creating something much larger than the man himself, something super-anthropic or even meta-anthropic.
 And this is precisely the idea of creating a psycho-machine, which is the apotheosis and quintessence of human capabilities, as well as the resolution of the so-called “Complex of God.”
-The established technology should immeasurably surpass the human skills and abilities in the sphere of mental, intellectual, spiritual and existential.
+The established technology should immeasurably surpass the human skills and abilities in the sphere of mental, intellectual, spiritual, and existential.